jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Fighting for The Future - The Era of Mass-Collaboration Won't Just Happen

-Open-source lets Main Street make it's own apps and electronics now.
+Open-source lets Main Street make it's own content, apps, and electronics now.
 We can empower bakers and butchers over factory food owners.
 Tailors and sewists over sweatshops.
 Store owners and clerks over franchises.
 And, engineers and designers over executive bean-counters.

 Empowering frontline specialists will usher in the era of mass-collaboration.
 It's a happier, more productive life with fewer bullshit jobs and layers of micro-managers.

 You'll see a small example of mass-collaboration below.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ggrkTLEfFXA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>